xmos/sw_usb_audio/doc/rst/quick.rst

     #.
 Install the Windows USB Audio 2.0 demonstration driver, if required.

     #.
-Connect your audio input/output devices to the connectors on the board e.g powered speakers
+Connect audio input/output devices to the connectors on the board e.g powered speakers

     #.
-In your audio application, select the XMOS USB Audio device.
+In the audio application, select the XMOS USB Audio device.

     #.
 Start playing and recording.